wp-plugins/like-box/readme.txt

 ### Facebook like box options

-*   Page ID:  - Type here your Facebook like box page url(without https://www.facebook.com/, if your Facebook like box page url is https://www.facebook.com/uefacom then type here just uefacom).
+*   Page ID:  - Type here your Facebook like box page url(without https://www.facebook.com/, if your Facebook page url is https://www.facebook.com/uefacom then type here just uefacom).
 *   Facebook Like box Theme - Choose theme for your Facebook Like box
 *   Facebook Like box Border Color - Type the Border Color of your Facebook Like box
 *   Show Facebook Like box border - Hide or show Facebook like box border.